 CONTINUES along Mission St. to 22nd St .

 CONTINUES along 22nd St. to Bryant St.

 CONCLUDES at the corner of 22nd & Bryant St.

 Let's ensure that Day of the Dead SF remains a true community supported event.
-Please consider making a donation via our chip-in page.
+Please consider making a donation.
 Every dollar counts and no donation is too small.
 All proceeds go to securing park permits and artistic expression at Garfield Park.

 Dia de los Muertos is a traditional Meso-American holiday dedicated to the ancestors; it honors both death and the cycle of life.
 In Mexico, neighbors gather in local cemeteries to share food, music, and fun with their extended community, both living and departed.
 The celebration acknowledges that we still have a relationship with our ancestors and loved ones that have passed away.

 In San Francisco, Day of the Dead has been celebrated in the Mission district since the early 70s with art, music, performances and a walking procession, which help us contemplate our existence and mortality -- a moment to remember deceased friends and family, and our connections beyond our immediate concerns.